How Often Do You Need to Clean Your Chimney?

 The ideal time to clean your chimney is in the spring, summer, or early fall at the latest.
 You want to complete it before the temperatures drop so that it’s sparkling clean and ready to take on the fire-burning season without a hiccup.

-Based on data from Angi customers, the highest number of chimney sweep bookings occur in October and November.
-In the late fall, many rush to have their chimneys cleaned before they light the first fire of the season.
-If you’re looking to potentially get a better rate on chimney cleaning, book around May or June, when there’s much less demand.
+Based on data from Angi customers, the highest number of chimney sweep bookings occur in October and November, as many homeowners rush to have their chimneys cleaned before they light the first fire of the season.
+May or June have the least demand, but booking a professional well in advance is always best, no matter the time of year.

 In fact, hotter months are better for chimney cleaning because the dry air makes it easier to remove creosote buildup.
 A spring or summer inspection also allows you enough time to handle any necessary repairs before the cold season.
 Chimney repair costs around $500 on average, depending on the extent and type of damage.